The Next Airlines to Join Oneworld & Star Alliance

 Boosting Oneworld’s presence in the Pacific even further, Hawaiian Airlines will join Oneworld in 2026.
 This is happening as a result of Hawaiian Airlines merging with existing Oneworld member Alaska Airlines, although the two brands will remain separate.

-According to the airline, Hawaiian will join Oneworld “in conjunction with Alaska Airlines and Hawaiian Airlines reaching a single passenger service system”, something that will take around another year to fully complete.
+According to the airline, Hawaiian will join Oneworld “in conjunction with Alaska Airlines and Hawaiian Airlines reaching a single passenger service system”, a process that should be completed next year.

-In the meantime, Qantas has revealed that it intends to offer Classic Reward redemptions on Hawaiian Airlines as part of a frequent flyer partnership that it will launch in October 2025.
+In the meantime, Qantas has already started offering Classic Reward redemptions on Hawaiian Airlines as part of a broader frequent flyer partnership.

 Great Credit Cards for Earning Qantas Points